 Read about our media policy.
 Our media policy is geared toward our students, and parents are free to use media as they see fit.
 We ask that parents consider the effects of their media consumption on their family, however, and limit media use in the presence of their children in an age-appropriate way.

 Green Meadow has an active Social Inclusion Committee, made up of faculty working directly with students both in and out of the classroom.
 Our "justice without blame" approach to conflict resolution among students prioritizes accountability and self-reflection.

 Our Student Social Action Committee (SSAC), made up of high school students, implements innovative solutions to teasing and bullying with younger students.
 The SSAC training, led by faculty, teaches older students to assist younger children, on the playground and in mediation of social conflict, and includes the creation of a buddy system that has proven very effective in reducing incidences of bullying on campus.

 What opportunities do you offer for parental involvement?

-Green Meadow has a very active Parent Council, made up of volunteer delegates from each class, and offers many other ways for parents to get involved.
+Green Meadow has very active Parent Leadership, made up of class parents and volunteer delegates from each class, and offers many other ways for parents to get involved.
 Opportunities include (but are not limited to): class parent, parent meetings, parent/faculty dinners and other social events, parent handwork group, fundraising events, and class trips.